The Chart for Grupo Televisa S.A.B. (TV) Is Flashing Mixed Signals

 Sponsored

-The average price from analysts is $9.44, which is $0.51 above the current price.
+The average price from analysts is $9.46, which is -$0.39 below the current price.
 TV currently public float of 561.91M and currently shorts hold a 0.43% ratio of that float.
-Today, the average trading volume of TV was 1.33M shares.
+Today, the average trading volume of TV was 1.39M shares.

 TV’s Market Performance

-Volatility was left at 4.54%, however, over the last 30 days, the volatility rate increased by 5.13%, as shares sank -0.80% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +9.48% upper at present.
+Volatility was left at 4.79%, however, over the last 30 days, the volatility rate increased by 5.74%, as shares surge +5.08% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +10.44% upper at present.

 Stock Fundamentals for TV